16 Best Day Trips from Ljubljana, Slovenia

 Want to be more efficient with your visit to Lake Bohinj?
 Hop onto the Alpine Region Tour!
 The tour provides private transportation from your hotel in central Ljubljana and visits Bled, Vintgar Gorge, Lake Bohinj, and Skofja Loka.

 With public transportation, the easiest way to get from Ljubljana to Bohinj is by bus.
-Buses depart regularly from Ljubljana Avtobusna Postaja, every hour, on the hour, from 6 am until 8 pm.
+Buses depart regularly from the Avtobusna Postaja every hour, on the hour, from 6 am until 8 pm.
 The bus ride should take a little less than two hours.
+Even better is to rent a car.
+The drive should be about 1.5 hours.

 Vintgar Gorge

 For over a century, Vintgar Gorge has awed visitors.
 All it takes is one look, and you’ll see why.
-The incredible Vintgar Gorge, 3.5km outside of Bled and one of the best places for hiking in Slovenia, submits yet another reason why Slovenia might be Europe’s most beautiful natural destination.
+The incredible Vintgar Gorge is 3.5 kilometers outside of Bled and is one of the coolest places to go hiking in Slovenia.
+The gorge submits yet another reason why Slovenia might be Europe’s most beautiful natural destination.

 Spend your time here strolling along rocky paths, through the galleries, and over wooden bridges set along the Radovna River.